-Before joining UNHCR, Guterres spent more than 20 years in government and public service.
+Before joining UNHCR, Mr. Guterres spent more than 20 years in government and public service.
 He served as prime minister of Portugal from 1995 to 2002, during which time he was heavily involved in the international effort to resolve the crisis in East Timor.

-As president of the European Council in early 2000, he led the adoption of the “Lisbon Agenda” and co-chaired the first European Union-Africa summit.
+As president of the European Council in early 2000, he led the adoption of the Lisbon Agenda for growth and jobs, and co-chaired the first European Union-Africa summit.
 He was a member of the Portuguese Council of State from 1991 to 2002.

-Guterres was elected to the Portuguese Parliament in 1976 where he served as a member for 17 years.
+Mr. Guterres was elected to the Portuguese Parliament in 1976 where he served as a member for 17 years.
 During that time, he chaired the Parliamentary Committee for Economy, Finance and Planning, and later the Parliamentary Committee for Territorial Administration, Municipalities and Environment.
 He was also leader of his party’s parliamentary group.

-For many years Guterres was active in the Socialist International, a worldwide organization of social democratic political parties.
+For many years Mr. Guterres was active in the Socialist International, a worldwide organization of social democratic political parties.
 He was the group’s vice-president from 1992 to 1999, co-chairing the African Committee and later the Development Committee.
-He served as President of the Socialist International from 1999 until mid-2005.
+He served as President from 1999 until mid-2005.
 In addition, he founded the Portuguese Refugee Council as well as the Portuguese Consumers Association DECO, and served as president of the Centro de Acção Social Universitário, an association carrying out social development projects in poor neighbourhoods of Lisbon, in the early 1970s.

-Guterres is a member of the Club of Madrid, a leadership alliance of democratic former presidents and prime ministers from around the world.
+Mr. Guterres is a member of the Club of Madrid, a leadership alliance of democratic former presidents and prime ministers from around the world.